PonyChat/weechat-interactive-connection-list-script/README.md

 *For the time being, configuration is done by editing conlist.rb.
 This will be moved to configuration settings within WeeChat very shortly.*

-* server_name: the long format name of the IRC server buffer which receives the connection notices.
+* `server_name` - the long format name of the IRC server buffer which receives the connection notices.
-* @ban_reason: the reason to use in the KILL and AKILL commands.
+* `@ban_reason` - the reason to use in the KILL and AKILL commands.

 # Usage